Putnam County Fair brings new rides, education to area

 Young, on the other hand, has been coming to the fair since she was five and showing animals from the time she was nine.
 She’s now 21.

-The livestock shows run from Sunday through Wednesday.
-The auction will take place at 5pm next Friday.
+The livestock shows run from Sunday, July 14th through Wednesday, July 17th.
+The auction will take place at 5 PM, Friday, July, 19th, 2019.

-As for live entertainment, headliner Mackell Buck will perform on Saturday, July 13 while headliner Joe Diffie will perform on Saturday, July 13.
+As for live entertainment, Mackell Buck will perform on Saturday, July 13th, while Joe Diffie will perform on Saturday, July 20th.

+For more information on the Putnam County Fair, you can visit their website, putnamcountyfairwv.com.